 Dataset layout counts[VIRTUAL]: …

 …..

+filter information

 h5import

 The biggest challenge for the tool will be to define new input class for sparse data provided as an ASCII file or binary file.
 We should take into consideration common sparse data storage schemas in both ASCII and binary files (see discussion in section 3 ).
 Currently, this is out of scope of this project.